-• On 1 July 2020 the Company entered into a lease agreement for a property at 107 Rundle St, Kent Town, South Australia with a company controlled by Mr Victor Previn.
+- There are no loans to Key Management Personnel or related parties outstanding at 30 June 2023. - On 1 July 2020 the Company entered into a lease agreement for a property at 107 Rundle St, Kent Town, South Australia with a company controlled by Mr Victor Previn.
 The terms of the lease are in line with similar properties in the area.
-Total payments made pursuant to the lease agreement during the year ended 30 June 2022 were \$84,150 including GST (2021: \$82,500).

-- In February 2021 the Company entered into a consulting agreement for engineering services with Mr Nicholas Previn, a son of Mr Victor Previn.
-The services are being provided at commercial rates.
-Total payments made pursuant to the agreement during the year ended 30 June 2022 were \$123,427 including GST (2021: \$24,832). - Director fees are paid on a monthly basis in arrears and all superannuation expenses were paid up to and including 30 June 2022 prior to the end of the period.
+Total payments made pursuant to the lease agreement during the year ended 30 June 2023 were \$85,833 including GST.
+Under AASB16 reporting requirements, the interest expense relating to this lease for the year ended 30 June 2023 were \$8,118.
+At 30 June 2023 there were no amounts outstanding. - In February 2021 the Company entered into a consulting agreement for engineering services with Mr Nicholas Previn, a son of Mr Victor Previn.
+The services under this consulting agreement were provided at commercial rates.
+As of 1 July 2022 Nicholas Previn became an employee of Nova Eye Medical Limited.
+Total payments made pursuant to the employment agreement during the year ended 30 June 2023 were \$98,358 plus superannuation.
+At 30 June 2023 there were no amounts outstanding.